andyl/influx2rb/README.md

 This gem `influx2rb` is a simple Ruby interface to InfluxDB 2.

+The gem includes a CLI, and is intended to be simple for hacking, extension and experimentation.

 ## Installation

 Add this line to your application's Gemfile: